If you are experiencing a medical emergency please dial 911 immediately

 Rigid laryngoscopy is done with a general anesthetic.
 Do not eat or drink for 8 hours before the procedure.
 If you have this test in your doctor's office or at a surgery center, arrange to have someone drive you home after the procedure.

 Indirect laryngoscopy and direct flexible laryngoscopy examinations are generally done in a doctor's office.
 Most fiber-optic laryngoscopies are done by an ear, nose, and throat specialist (ENT).
-Some other doctors may also do this examination, such as family medicine doctors, internists, emergency medicine doctors, critical care medicine specialists, allergy specialists, and pulmonologists.
 You may be awake for the examination.

 You will sit straight up in a chair and stick out your tongue as far as you can.
 The doctor will hold your tongue down with some gauze.
 This lets the doctor see your throat more clearly.
 If you gag easily, the doctor may spray a numbing medicine (local anesthetic) into your throat to help with the gaggy feeling.